FocusConsiderations and possibilities associated with using games in formal learning settings

 - Learner is … a meaning-maker (individual)

 - Learning is … construing or construction

 - Teaching is … supporting sense-making

-SynopsisGames and Learning encompasses research into the use of video games in learning environments.
+SynopsisGames and Learning encompasses research into the use of games in learning environments.
+At present, for many researchers, the phrase refers only to video games, but academic interest in Games and Learning is broader and reaches back much further.
 Subtopics include creation of social and cultural worlds, communities of game play, and use of game-generated data.
 Currently the most prominent themes revolve around design principles to support student engagement, Meaningful Learning, learner self-concept, Self-Efficacy, integrative thinking, brain development, productive use of failure, social interaction, and collaborative knowledge production.
-(Compare Game-Based Learning, Constructionist Gaming, and Gamification.)
+(Compare Constructionist Gaming and Gamification.)
 Some of the more prominent categories and discourses associated with Games and Learning include:

 - Educational Games – a broad category that, in principle, includes all games with educational value – but that, in practice, is applied most often to games designed to support learning of specific disciplinary knowledge